Welcome to the second Quaffee Newsletter for 2014.

 Last month we mentioned our new categorization of coffees:

-3. Dark and Bodied – a fuller bodied coffee that plays well with milk and sugar for those that like that, or is good in a more aggressive brewer.
+- Dark and Bodied – a fuller-bodied coffee that plays well with milk and sugar for those that like that, or is good in a more aggressive brewer.

 We have added to that the flavour complexity.
 This tells you how complex the coffee is aromatically (smell) or via taste.
 The more complex the higher the stars.
 We will never offer anything less than 3 stars (out of 5) in complexity.
 A rough guide though has been that the smaller the sample base of the coffee the more complex it is.
 So the coop and coop+ coffees very seldom score more than 3, while microlot coffees will score at least 4, and if they are really good 5.

-Anyway this is our way of trying to help you choose the coffee for you.
-Some may find that a extraordinarily complex coffee they do not enjoy, while others do.
-As a general rule though, those drinking the coffee without additives like milk and sugar should try 4 and 5 star coffees, for the best results.
+Anyway, this is our way of trying to help you choose the coffee for you.
+Some may find that an extraordinarily complex coffee they do not enjoy, while others do.
+As a general rule though, those drinking coffee without additives like milk and sugar should try 4 and 5-star coffees, for the best results.

 Jura News